grwlf/uru/README.md

   * Build system works as following:
       1. cake3 builds the ./Cakegen app taking Cakefile.hs (in Haskell) as it's input
-      2. ./Cakegen generates two Makefile: Makefile and Makefile.devel.
-The first one is for non-developers.
-It doesn't require cake3 installed.
-         The second one knows how to rebuild autogen/* and the Makefiles if someone change the resources
+      2. ./Cakegen generates all UrWeb project files, autogen/* files, the Makefile and the Makefile.devel.
+The first Makefile is for non-developers.
+It doesn't require cake3 to be installed.
+The second Makefile knows how to rebuild itself as well as autogen/* if someone change the resources.
       3. GNU Makfile evaluates either Makefile or Makefile.devel
   * src/NivoSlider is the hardest case, since it requires $(window).load() event handler and uses tricky urls inside it's CSS.